Self-hosted security proxy for agent traffic

 Built for teams operating agents in the real world.

-TrapDefense is especially strong where actions matter more than text: MCP servers, internal assistants, and tool-calling systems connected to sensitive company workflows.
+TrapDefense is strongest where outbound action matters more than text: MCP servers, internal assistants, agent gateways, and tool-calling systems connected to sensitive company workflows.

 MCP